Things to Do in Duluth

 When to Visit

 Summer (June-August) brings Duluth's peak season with temperatures ranging 60-80°F and minimal rainfall (2-3 inches monthly).
 Expect 40-50% higher accommodation prices and crowded attractions, but enjoy the Duluth Folk Festival (August), Grandma's Marathon (June), and endless daylight until 9pm.
 Fall (September-November) offers spectacular foliage with comfortable 45-65°F temperatures and moderate rain (2.5-3.5 inches).
-Prices drop 25-30% after Labor Day, making it ideal for budget travelers seeking stunning autumn colors along the North Shore.
+Prices drop 25-30% after Labor Day, making it ideal for budget travelers seeking impressive autumn colors along the North Shore.
 Winter (December-February) transforms Duluth into a snowy wonderland with temperatures 10-30°F and light snowfall.
-Hotel rates plummet 50-60%, perfect for winter sports enthusiasts enjoying cross-country skiing, ice fishing, and the magical Bentleyville Tour of Lights (November-January).
+Hotel rates plummet 50-60%, perfect for winter sports ensoiasts enjoying cross-country skiing, ice fishing, and the magical Bentleyville Tour of Lights (November-January).
 Spring (March-May) remains cool (35-60°F) with unpredictable weather and 2-4 inches of rain monthly.
 This shoulder season offers 30-40% savings and fewer crowds, ideal for visitors who don't mind variable conditions.
 Summer suits families and festival-goers, fall attracts photographers and hikers, winter appeals to snow lovers and budget travelers, while spring works for flexible adventurers seeking deals and solitude.